 What's more, Brainstorm Force has released their own eCommerce plugin called SureCart.
 It's a headless eCommerce solution designed as a direct competitor to WooCommerce.
 So, for now, Astra fully supports both WooCommerce and SureCart.

 OceanWP WooCommerce Support

 OceanWP is one of the best themes for WooCommerce.
 It comes with tons of customization for your WooCommerce shop, even on its free version.

-It has far more options and settings that you can tweak compared to Astra.
-With OceanWP, you have fine-grained control over your shop’s looks and even behavior.
+With OceanWP, you have fine-grained control over your shop’s looks and behavior.

-Almost all Astra’s WooCommerce features can be found in OceanWP plus a whole lot more.
+Almost all Astra’s WooCommerce features can be found in OceanWP.
 The advanced styling section alone gives you plenty of control over how your shop appears without writing a single line of code (pardon the colors - GIFs have limited color capabilities).

 The demo above only shows a small portion of customization options available in the advanced styling tab.
 There’s plenty more here, which basically gives you customization options for almost all elements that you can see on the page.

 This is a tough section to judge.
 OceanWP has awesome WooCommerce support with lots of time and effort invested in making it as compatible as possible.

 Astra also has excellent WooCommerce integration and a number of plugins that help get more out of it.
 Then there's SureCart, a WooCommerce competitor that's going to be hugely popular.